Kiriuxa2010/S.T.B.-OS/README.md

 ## Features
 S.T.B.™ OS offers several features to help you understand its capabilities:

-* **Terminal Interface**: S.T.B.
-OS provides a command-line interface for interacting with the system, just like classic operating systems.
+* **Terminal Interface**: S.T.B.™ OS provides a command-line interface for interacting with the system, just like classic operating systems.

 * **Multiple Colors**: Enjoy colorful text and graphics in your terminal.